Malaviya24/Motor-Repairshop/WHATSAPP_SETUP.md

 ---

-**🎯 Ready to get started?** Follow the steps above to add WhatsApp API to your Motor Repair Shop application!
+**🎯 Ready to get started?** Follow the steps above to add WhatsApp API to your Motor Rewinding Shop application!